Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 sentiment-based searches to enhance user experience and engagement.

-Autonomous Vehicle Navigation and Obstacle Avoidance Project                    _Mar.
-2024 - Jun.
-2024_
+Autonomous Vehicle Navigation and Obstacle Avoidance Project

 * Developed and trained a CNN model using ResNet18 on a custom-labeled image dataset to enable key functions for autonomous navigation, including route recognition and traffic light detection.
 * Integrated radar-based sensing to enhance obstacle detection, enabling the vehicle to autonomously avoid obstacles after object identification along its path.